schwarzwals/traumhaus/content/blog/:architekt.md

 toc: false
 ---

 Things are moving slowly but surely.
-Today we had an interesting appointemnt with our Architect.<br>
+Today we had an interesting appointment with our Architect.<br>

 <a href="https://www.bauatelier-walter.de/" target="_blank">Nino Walter</a> guided us through the complex regulatory procedures.
 He suggested some changes here and there and explained a lot of small but important things.